RedisLabs/redislabs-docs/content/modules/modules-lifecycle.md

 Redis modules also follow a release lifecycle and schedule.
 Here, you'll find the "end-of-life" dates for each module and release.

-## Modules release numbering
+## Module release numbering

-Redis uses a three-place numbering scheme to identify released versions of its Redis Enterprise Modules.
+Redis modules use a three-place numbering scheme to identify released versions.

 The format is “Major1.Major2.Minor”.

-- Major sections of the version number represent fundamental changes and additions in capabilities to the module.
-The _Major1_ and _Major2_ part of the version number are incremented based on the size and scale of the changes in each release.
+- Major sections of the version number represent fundamental changes to functionality and feature capabilities.
+The _Major1_ and _Major2_ part of the version number are incremented according to the size and scale of the changes in each release.

 - The _Minor_ section of the version number represents quality improvements and fixes to existing capabilities.
-We increment the minor number when many quality improvements are added to the release.
+The minor release number is increased when release quality improves.

-## Modules end-of-life schedule {#modules-endoflife-schedule}
+## Module end-of-life schedule {#modules-endoflife-schedule}

 End-of-Life for a given Major version is 18 months after the formal release of that version or 12 months after the release of the next subsequent (following) version, whichever comes last.